 Many of those now being diagnosed with cancer after years of daily use of this product are taking legal action against the primary producer of the powder, New Jersey-based Johnson & Johnson.

-Massachusetts injury lawyers at The Law Offices of Jeffrey S. Glassman are well-versed in the ways in which Johnson & Johnson reportedly attempted to conceal for years the damage cause by numerous products, including talcum powder.
+Massachusetts injury lawyers at Jeffrey Glassman Injury Lawyers are well-versed in the ways in which Johnson & Johnson reportedly attempted to conceal for years the damage cause by numerous products, including talcum powder.
 Many of the claims of liability allege not just that the product was unreasonably dangerous, but that the manufacturer failed to warn consumers.

-Attorneys at The Law Offices of Jeffrey S. Glassman have successfully litigated cases against the sellers of asbestos-contaminated talc products in recent years.
-These lawsuits were based upon the use of asbestos talc in joint compounds that resulted in a client developing mesothelioma.What Is Talc?
+Attorneys at Jeffrey Glassman Injury Lawyers have successfully litigated cases against the sellers of asbestos-contaminated talc products in recent years.
+These lawsuits were based upon the use of asbestos talc in joint compounds that resulted in a client developing mesothelioma.What is Talc?

 Talcum powder is used in a host of cosmetic products, including baby powder, makeup, facial powders, body powders and other cosmetics.
 It’s generally regarded as being helpful in wicking away moisture and preventing rashes.
 It’s typically used in the genital/ anal area of infants.